Jim and Maggie's Excellent Adventure

 Looking for a clearing in the middle of a storm, we were finally able to get a good view

-in time for the Solar Eclipse Last Total Solar Eclipse of the Millenium.
+the Last Total Solar Eclipse of the Millenium.

 Thursday, August 12 - Dublin, Ireland